aws-samples/aws-glue-samples/examples/resolve_choice.md

 can be.
 This example expands on that and explores each of the strategies that the DynamicFrame's `resolveChoice` method offers.

-The associated Python file in the examples folder is:
+The associated Python file in the examples folder is: [resolve_choice.py](resolve_choice.py)

-    resolve_choices.py
+A Scala version of the script corresponding to this example can be found in the file: [ResolveChoice.scala](ResolveChoice.scala)

 We set up for this example in the same way we did for the data-cleaning sample.